golioth/developer-training/website/docs/golioth-exploration/01-golioth-intro/02-signup.md

 # Console Signup and Exploration

-This section includes references to [the Golioth docs site](https://docs.golioth.io/).
-We are linking you there so you have the most up-to-date directions on getting started with the Golioth Cloud.
-Once you have completed a section, you will come back to this page for further instructions.

 ## Learning Objectives

-This section is to get you signed up with a Golioth account, which is required for getting credentials so your device can authenticate to Golioth and later accessing device data on the Console.
+This section guides you through the Golioth account creation process.
+You need an account in order to generate credentials so your device can authenticate with Golioth.

+With the Golioth Dev tier, your first 50 devices are free.
 There is a 'wizard' that will guide you through creating your first device on the platform.

 * **Desired outcome(s)**
   1. Understand how to add a single device to the console